Shreeranjanee/Madlibs-Learning-Generator/README.md

 # Madlibs-Learning-Generator
-It is my BCA Major project using html, css, js and python
+It is my BCA Major project as a Web development ,user interactive application based on html, css, js and python